 What's on your child's back-to-school list?
 If you're shopping for a child's backpack, ask the school or teacher for a list of required items.
 That way you'll know how much the backpack you're shopping for has to hold.

 How much does your child weigh?
 The American Academy of Pediatrics recommends that a loaded backpack should weigh no more than 10 to 20 percent of your child's body weight; the American Chiropractic Association sets a more conservative limit of 5 to 10 percent.
+We discuss this further below.

 What is your torso size?
 Packs are sized by torso length, not overall height, and knowing your torso measurement can help you get the right size.
 Measure from the bony bump at the base of your neck (your seventh cervical vertebrae) to the top of your hipbones.